1self/sublime-text-plugin/README.md

 ### How do I see my stats
 1. Open Sublime Text editor
-2. Go to Tools -> 1self -> Go to 1self Dashboard or CTRL + SHIFT + p -> Go to 1self Dashboard
+2. Go to Tools > 1self > View Sublime Activity Data or Ctrl+1,s

 #### Plugin logs path